imahdio/HTML-Essential-Training/02-Formatting Text/README.md

 crave-to have a very strong feeling of wanting something

+throwaway-something disposable or used for a short period of time

+jump out-have a strong visual or mental impact

-Thin-not thick
+thin-not thick

 condense-to reduce something, such as a speech or piece of writing, in length

 otherwise-in circumstances different from those present or considered

 resort- action

-throwaway-something disposable or used for a short period of time
 ## Lists
 > -There are three kinds of lists in HTML.
 Unordered lists, ordered lists, and definition lists.
 -Each list item needs to be wrapped in an `<li>` element which stands for list item.